 Making Lemon Curd in the Microwave is a quick way to turn lemons into lemon curd.
-The traditional ingredients of lemons, sugar, eggs and butter come together in three minutes in the microwave.
+The traditional ingredients of lemons, sugar, eggs and butter come together in three minutes with this easy lemon curd recipe in the microwave.
 Enjoy this luscious fruit spread!

 Check out this video of making the recipe for Lemon Curd in the Microwave